 - When you begin your research you might select books and/or articles that provide an overview of the subject or topic.
 This is fine as a starting point, but ultimately you should be reviewing more specific texts.
 Do not restrict yourself to books alone.
 Books can take several years from solicitation of articles to publication.
 For up-to-date information you will need to seek out other sources.

 - Journals have current information, so use indexes or databases in seeking out appropriate articles.
 The VIU Library website has a number of research guides to help you in this endeavour, including one specific to “Anthropology.”
 Guides to other disciplines are available, as well.

 - Films, newspaper articles, theses (Masters and Doctoral), websites, oral history tapes on file, etc. are all potential resources.
 The variety of resources used is one indication of your research abilities.

 - If you are not sure what types of resources to use, consult your instructor and speak with the librarians.
 Always evaluate your sources.
-If you are uncertain how to do this, go to: UC, Berkeley’s “Critical Evaluation of Resources.”
+VIU Library has a guide, INTR 101 Intro to Research in Scholarly Sources.
+Included is a section on Evaluating Web Resources.
+You can also refer to UC, Berkeley’s “Critical Evaluation of Resources.”